-The following controls the Account tracking is part of the Identity Reporting Module.
-For more information, see the Administrator Guide to NetlQ Identity Reporting.
+The following controls the Account tracking is part of Identity Reporting.
+For more information, see the Administrator Guide to NetIQ Identity Reporting.

 Enable Account Tracking: Set this to True to enable account tracking policies for the JDBC Fan-out driver.
 Set it to False if you do not want to execute account tracking policies.